 If you have debts that you cannot pay, you may be searching for a way to get out of debt.
-A bankruptcy filing might give you the debt relief you need while protecting your property from being foreclosed, seized, or levied to pay the debts.
+Filing Chapter 7 bankruptcy in Nevada might give you the debt relief you need while protecting your property from being foreclosed, seized, or levied to pay the debts.
 However, filing bankruptcy in Nevada is not something to take lightly.
 Before deciding to file for bankruptcy relief, learn as much as you can about Chapter 7 and Chapter 13 bankruptcy cases in Nevada.

-The Means Test was added to the Bankruptcy Code in 2005 when Congress revised bankruptcy laws.
+The Means Test was added to the Bankruptcy Code in 2005.
 Adding an income requirement for Chapter 7 was intended to reduce or prevent bankruptcy fraud.
 The income requirement helps ensure that a person who has sufficient income to repay debts files under Chapter 13 instead of Chapter 7.
 Therefore, the first step in deciding to file bankruptcy in Nevada is to complete the Means Test.

 Calculating Current Monthly Income for Means Test in Nevada

 The first step in completing the Means Test is to calculate your current monthly income or CMI.
 You need to gather evidence of all income received during the past six months.
-Income for CMI includes, but is not limited to:
+Income for CMI includes, but is not limited:

 - Income from work, including salaries, wages, overtime pay, commissions, and bonuses

 - Net income from rental property or operation of a business

 - Private disability income